 - Pumping and breastfeeding can be a way to lose the extra pounds.

 - Premature infants.

 - Infants who have a formula intolerance.

 You will need to get a prescription from your doctor.
 Donor milk can be picked up at the breastmilk bank or even shipped to you.

 Is Donor Breast Milk Safe?

-- All mothers that want to start donating breast milk will be screened for Hepatitis B and C, HIV 1 & 2 and HTLV 1 & 2.
+- All mothers who want to donate breast milk will be screened for Hepatitis B and C, HIV 1 & 2, and HTLV 1 & 2.

-- They must also provide evidence of immunity to rubella, a negative syphilis test and provide their TB and herpes record.
+- They must also provide evidence of immunity to rubella, a negative syphilis test, and their TB and herpes record.

 - The donor milk is usually pasteurized at the milk bank before it is used.